wallix/awless/README.md

 - Several output formats either human (list, trees,...) or machine readable (json): `--format`
 - The ability to download a local snapshot of the infrastructure deployed in the remote cloud: `awless sync`
 - The analysis of what has changed on the cloud since the last local snapshot: `awless diff`
-- A git-based versioning of what has been deployed in the cloud: `awless ...`
+- A git-based versioning of what has been deployed in the cloud: `awless show revisions`
 - The simple and secure creation of virtual resources using pre-defined scenarios: `awless create`
 - Commands and flags autocomplete for Unix/Linux's bash and zsh `awless completion`